 Māhina-Tuai, K, “A land of milk and honey?
 Education and employment migration schemes in the postwar era,” in Mallon, S, Māhina-Tuai, K & Salesa, D (eds), Tangata o le Moana: New Zealand and the People of the Pacific (Te Papa Press, 2012, pages 161–177).

 While Pacific Peoples took up the opportunity for a new life in Aotearoa New Zealand, some found the migration challenging.
-Economic hardship and racism made it hard to adjust to a new way of living and affected the ability of aiga or kāinga (family) to enforce and uphold important cultural controls, values, supports and practices. footnote 21 Churches often became the hearts of Pacific communities, replacing the village structures and support systems of their previous homes. footnote 22
+Economic hardship and racism made it hard to adjust to a new way of living and affected the ability of aiga or kainga (family) to enforce and uphold important cultural controls, values, supports and practices. footnote 21 Churches often became the hearts of Pacific communities, replacing the village structures and support systems of their previous homes. footnote 22

 Pacific Peoples were increasingly targeted